How To Ship Floating Dry Docks

 Contingency Planning

-Developing comprehensive contingency plans for handling unexpected events, such as bad weather, equipment failure, or unforeseen delays, is crucial.
+Developing contingency plans for handling unexpected events, such as adverse weather, equipment failure, or unforeseen delays, is crucial.
 These plans should outline alternative courses of action to mitigate potential disruptions and ensure the safe delivery of the floating dry dock.

 Potential Risks